MetOffice/CDDS/docs/tutorials/add_mapping.md

 ## How to Add a New Model to MIP mapping

 !!! note
-    If you want to add your changes to CDDS then you must follow the development workflow, see [Development Workflow](../developer_documentation/development_workflow.md).
+    If you want to contribute your changes to CDDS then you must follow the development workflow.
+    See the [Developer Documentation](../developer_documentation/development_practices.md) pages for guidance.

 ### Requried Information